RevealBi/Documentation/en/teams/creating-joining-teams.md

 <a name='create-team-scratch'></a>
 ### Creating a Team from Scratch

-1. Click *My Stuff* at the top left corner and select the *Join or Create a Team* button in the popover menu.
+1. Click *Join or Create a Team* at the bottom left corner of the screen.

   ![join or create a team button in the popover menu](images/button-join-create-team.png)